open/close all folders

 - The people in the Champions Universe drink a lot of Nar-Cola, which (if you look at its logo) is a clear substitute for Pepsi.

 - Irou is based on Sasaki Kojiro.
 In fact, Irou appears in Swallow flip, which refers to a mythical sword technique from Japanese legend, the Tsubame Gaeshi (or the Turning Swallow Cut).
 The technique was created by Sasaki Kojiro, legendary rival of Miyamoto Musashi.

 - Nisashi might be a reference to Miyamoto Musashi; a master swordsman well known for his Niten Style (2 sword combat style).
 Both the name and two swords are reminiscent of Musashi, and his appearance in Six Style — Dual Wield reinforces this reference.

 - Yariza is based on Maeda Toshiie.

-- "Hannah Miller's" restaurant in Variable Geo is a fictionalized version of Hawaiian chain "Anna Miller's", Amish (yes, Amish) casual restaurants popular in Japan and Hawaii.
+- "Hannah Miller's" restaurant in Advanced Variable Geo is a fictionalized version of Hawaiian chain "Anna Miller's", Amish (yes, Amish) casual restaurants popular in Japan and Hawaii.